How to Use a Credit Card to Build Credit

 Credit cards can help or hurt your credit — it's all in how you use them.

 June 1, 2021

-Credit cards often bear the brunt of the blame when it comes to debt in the U.S., but they aren’t all bad.
-In fact, credit cards can go a long way in helping you build credit if you have none or rebuild credit if you’ve had financial issues in the past.
+Credit cards often bear the brunt of the blame when it comes to debt in the U.S., but they aren't all bad.
+In fact, credit cards can go a long way in helping you to build credit if you have none or rebuild credit if you've had financial issues in the past.

 We'll cover how to build credit with a credit card below.
 But we'll also touch on some of the other ways you can improve your credit score.
 Combining these tactics may help you reach your credit score goals faster.

 Part of improving personal finances is building your FICO credit score.
 A credit score is the numerical translation of your credit history that gives lenders a quick look at your overall financial wellness.